suclike/brain/Leveraging-the-Gson-Library.md

     List<Movie> movies;

-    // public constructor is necessary for collections public Movies() {
+    // public constructor is necessary for collections public BoxOfficeMovieResponse() {
         movies = new ArrayList<Movie>();
     }
 ```

-Note below that a public constructor is needed to initialize the list.
-Without this constructor, the Gson library will be unable to parse the response correctly for collection types.
+Note below that a public constructor may be needed to initialize the list.
+To avoid null pointer exceptions that may result from trying to get back the movie lists, it is highly recommended to initialize these objects in the empty constructor.

 ### Parsing the response